loomio/loomio-docs/user_manual/src/threads/thread_admin/index.md

 #### Re-open thread

 Re-opening a closed thread is done from within the thread's page – again, the three horizontal dots (**⋯**).
 See [organizing threads](#thread-options-and-organizing-threads) for a depiction.

-### Category tags

-**Category tags** (or just "tags") let you group any number of threads by categories that you define.
-Use the thread context's **edit** button to add or remove tags once a thread has been started.
-Add tags as you start the thread, [learn all about it](../starting_threads/#category-tags).

-#### Navigating using category tags

-You can click on tags from within threads or use them from your group page; learn more about [sorting threads by tag](../../users/navigation/#Category-Tags-help-you-sort-threads).

 # Options within threads